imalink-project/imalink/docs/FRONTEND_VISIBILITY_IMPLEMENTATION.md

 Phase 1 adds **visibility control** to photos and PhotoText documents.
 Users can now choose whether content is:
 - **Private** (default) - Only visible to the owner
+- **Space** (Phase 2) - Visible to members of specific spaces (NOT YET IMPLEMENTED)
+- **Authenticated** - Visible to all logged-in users
 - **Public** - Visible to everyone, including anonymous users

+**Important:** Phase 1 implements the database schema and API for all four levels, but **Space functionality is not yet available**.
+The UI should show all four options, but Space should be disabled with a tooltip "Coming in Phase 2".

 ---